Houston Boat Accident Lawyers

 The Dangers of Capsizing

-In boating, small vessels (like a small dinghy) may be able to recover from capsizing with sufficient experience and crew intervention.
-However, most commercial vessels are far too large to recover from capsizing, especially because large vessels typically only capsize in catastrophic conditions.
-If a ship is hit broadside by a large wave under high speed winds, it can even get “pitch poled,” or completely inverted.
+A small boat may be able to recover from capsizing with sufficient experience and crew intervention.
+However, most commercial vessels are far too large to recover, because they typically only capsize in catastrophic conditions.
+If a ship is hit broadside by a large wave under high winds, it can even get “pitchpoled,” or completely inverted.

 In April 2021, a lift boat called the Seacor Power capsized just south of Grand Isle in Louisiana.
-The boat had 19 crew members, but only 6 were rescued after the capsizing incident.
-Days after the incident, 2 bodies had been recovered, but 11 crew members were still missing.
+Of the vessel's 19 crew members, only 6 were rescued.
+6 bodies were later recovered; 7 were never found.

 Who Can Operate a Boat in Texas?